-Because of calculating EPP from logistic regression as a~logit of probabilities gives an additional benefit in the form of gaining a~significance of EPP scores.
-Which is an advantage over raw empirical probabilities.
-If we assume independence of train/test splits, which means that all train and test sets are disjointed with each other, not only among one split, we obtain independence of observations and once $\beta$ coefficients are estimated, we can use statistical tests designed to assess the significance of variables to assess the significance of Elo scores, e.g. Likelihood ratio test or Wald statistic.
+If \round performances are independent and sample size is sufficiently, this hypothesis may be tested with Wald test or Likelihood ratio test. \end{property}

 However, even when assumptions about independence of splits are violated and observations appear in different bootstrap samples, one can rely on tests results as they are robust.
-Another way to is to use approximately unbiast bootstrap resampling \mbox{\citep{Shimodaira2002,shimodaira2004,10.1093}.}
+Another way is to use approximately unbiased bootstrap resampling \citep{Shimodaira2002,shimodaira2004,10.1093}.